 Forage and Grassland Program

 Forage plants and grazinglands play a key role in North Carolina’s agriculture.
-In addition to providing a source of feed to produce livestock animals, forage plants provide ecosystem services to society (i.e. soil and water conservation, carbon sequestration, increasing soil fertility, control of agricultural pests, habitat for wildlife) and have potential as an alternative source for the production of bio-energy.
+In addition to providing a source of feed for livestock (dairy, beef, goats, sheep), forage plants provide ecosystem services to society (i.e. soil and water conservation, carbon sequestration, increasing soil fertility, control of agricultural pests, habitat for wildlife) and have potential as an alternative source for the production of bioenergy.